Lightning-AI/litgpt/README.md

 ## Customization

-LitGPT supports rich and customizeable [config files](config_hub) to tailor the LLM training to your dataset and hardware needs.
+LitGPT supports rich and customizable [config files](config_hub) to tailor the LLM training to your dataset and hardware needs.
 Shown below is a configuration file for LoRA finetuning:

 ```yaml
 # The path to the base model's checkpoint directory to load for finetuning. (type: <class 'Path'>, default: checkpoints/stabilityai/stablelm-base-alpha-3b)